serp.fast

 Community and ecosystem

-Puppeteer has the larger installed base due to its four-year head start. npm weekly downloads remain high, and there's a vast ecosystem of blog posts, Stack Overflow answers, and third-party libraries built on Puppeteer.
+Puppeteer has the larger installed base – 89K+ GitHub stars, ~6M weekly npm downloads as of early 2026.
+Four years of head start built a vast ecosystem of blog posts, Stack Overflow answers, and third-party libraries.

 The Crawlee framework by Apify wraps both libraries with crawling orchestration, but its Playwright integration is more actively maintained.
-Browserbase and Steel.dev both support both libraries, but their documentation and examples increasingly lead with Playwright.
+Browserbase, Steel.dev, and Hyperbrowser all support both libraries, but their documentation and examples lead with Playwright.

 Use in AI agent workflows